dvdgeisler/DirigeraClient/README.md

 * Everything which is not defined in API's Data-Model.
   * The API's data model is strictly typed, but there are still many devices missing.
-Hence, it's very likely you have a device linked to your gateway, which is not depicted by API.
+Hence, it's very likely you have a device linked to your gateway, which is not depicted by the API.
 In this case, the JSON deserialization will likely fail as soon as one of the endpoints returns the respective device data.
   * You may help us to overcome this limitation by providing us your